AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-dynamic-remarketing-manage.md

 *[!DNL Microsoft Advertising] accounts only*

 You can create a [!DNL Microsoft Advertising] dynamic remarketing audience when you use the search engine's JavaScript conversion- and audience-tracking tag on your webpages.
-Each audience is created using a specified tag that's included in the webpages whose users will comprise the audience.
+Each audience is created using a specified tag that's included in the webpages whose users comprise the audience.
 You can create multiple audiences with the same tracking tag.
 You can also change the name and data source for existing audiences, or delete existing audiences.

 Dynamic remarketing audiences have the Audience Type "[!UICONTROL Dynamic Remarketing] \<Visitor Type\>" (such as "Dynamic Remarketing Past Buyers").